 Employment discrimination against pregnant women and moms is on the rise.
 Or so says the author of an article in this month’s Delaware Today magazine.
-Young Conaway attorney Adria Martinelli was quoted in the article, commenting on the relationship between the state of the economy and discrimination against women with children.

 The number of single mothers has increased dramatically over the last three decades, rising from 3m in 1970 to 10m in 2003.
 And, according to a Cornell study cited in the article, a woman with children is 44% less likely to be hired than a non-mother with the same resume, experience, and qualifications.
 Mothers who were hired were offered, on average, $11,000 less than non-mothers.

 Although these statistics are sobering, Delaware mothers have some statistics worth celebrating.
 Two Delaware employers were included in the 2007 100 Best Companies for Working Mothers award, AstraZeneca and the DuPont Company.
 AstraZeneca was also recognized by Fortune magazine as one of the 100 Best Companies to Work For in 2008.
 The pharma corporation’s adoption and fertility benefits earned it recognition from the Dave Thomas Foundation for Adoption and Conceive magazine.

 Although the question of whether maternal profiling really occurs in the workplace and, if so, to what extent, is subject to debate, this article clearly believes that it does occur–a lot.
 Maybe so.
 But the law is designed to prevent this and, if pregnancy discrimination or caregiver discrimination does occur, the law provides victims with critical remedies and a day in court.